sadeep654/Automatic-Vehicle-Accident-Alert-System/README.md

 ---

 ## 📜 License

-This project is for educational and demonstrative use.
+---

+## 📩 Contact
-Feel free to fork or enhance the system.
+Feel free to explore, fork, or reach out for collaboration or opportunities.